 How Long It Takes to See Results from Marketing

 Most marketing, especially blogging and social media, will take time to grow.
 Expect to work on these platforms for at least three to six months before seeing strong sales-based results.
-With email marketing and paid advertising, results can typically be seen within two to three months.
+With email marketing and paid advertising, results can typically be seen within two to three months in normal times.

-Investing in a long-term marketing strategy can be a difficult decision, but if you want to grow, then that investment will expedite it.
-Focusing on a thorough marketing strategy that includes email marketing, social media, advertising, and blogging will help ensure your business is found online so you can stay growth-focused.
+Focusing on a thorough marketing strategy that includes email marketing, social media, advertising, and blogging will help ensure your business is found online so you can stay growth-focused in this unique time.